There's a breathless hush in the Close to-night—

 (Capten, art tha sleepin' there below?)

 Slung atween the round shot in Nombre Dios Bay,

-An' dreamin' arl the time o' Ply...
+An' dreamin' arl the time O' Plymouth Hoe.

 And heard the words that one by one

 Take your ill-got plunder, and bury the dead: